Russia opens criminal case against Meta following temporary hate speech policy change – KION546

 “These actions contain signs of crimes under Articles 280 and 205.1 of the Criminal Code of the Russian Federation – public calls for extremist activities; assistance to terrorist activities,” the statement reads.

-Meta did not immediately respond to a request for comment regarding Russia’s criminal investigation.
+Meta did not immediately respond to a request for comment from CNN Business regarding Russia’s criminal investigation.
 However, in a statement Thursday, the company noted that the policy change does not allow calls for violence against Russians outside of the context of the Ukraine invasion.

 “In light of the ongoing invasion of Ukraine, we made a temporary exception for those affected by war, to express violent sentiments toward invading armed forces such as ‘death to the Russian invaders.’
 These are temporary measures designed to preserve voice and expression for people who are facing invasion,” Meta said in a statement to CNN Thursday.
 “As always, we are prohibiting calls for violence against Russians outside of the narrow context of the current invasion.”